virteal/l8/README.md

 done.
 The result of such multiple steps is the result of the last executed step prior to execution of the non forked step.
 This is a "join".
 When only one forked step is inserted, this is similar to calling a function, ie the next step receives the result of the task that ran the forked step.
+There is a shortcut for that special frequent case, please use .task().

 To insert steps that won't block the current step, use spawn() instead.
 Such steps are also run in a new task but the current step is not blocked until the new task is complete.
 However, task won't reach completion until all spawn subtasks complete.

 Note that is it possible to cancel tasks and/or their subtasks.
+That cancel action can be either "gentle" (using .stop() & .stopping) or "brutal" using .cancel().

 Blocking
 --------